 Child support is calculated by multiplying the combined income of both parents that can be allocated to child support by the difference between the higher-earning parent’s net income and the product of the higher-earning parent’s time with the child and both parents’ combined disposable income.

 Child support represents an important and urgent financial need for your children.
-The sooner you reach out for help, the sooner your attorney can begin working on your case and get you the help you need to ensure your children’s welfare is being properly met.
+The sooner you reach out for help, the sooner your attorney can begin working on your case and get you the help you need, so your children’s welfare is being properly met.
 To discuss your case with an experienced and qualified member of our team at Quinn & Dworakowski, LLP, contact our Huntington Beach office today and schedule a consultation.